Skip to content

 HostMapping

 Namespace-scoped resource for explicit host mappings.
-Use this for workloads not exposed via Ingress.
+Use it for workloads not exposed via a Traefik IngressRoute.

 apiVersion: router-hosts.fzymgc.house/v1alpha1